 One-Scene Wonder: Ema Skye's appearance in AAI was hyped up quite a bit in promotional materials, and there are rumors that the game was originally planned to star her as the player character.
 In the end, we get about five minutes of actual dialogue from her in a brief and somewhat tacked-on cameo that was more or less just there to establish an investigation technique that never appeared again.
 She does have a larger role in the sequel, however.

-Pretty much all the witnesses in Case 2-3 except for Arco.
+Pretty much all the witnesses in Case 2-3 except for Acro.

 Tear Jerker: From Case 2 of the manga after the killer is revealed, he explains that he was motivated by revenge and asks the victim's daughter if she felt the same way.
 Her response, "Does that mean I get to kill you now?
 I hated him for what he did, but I still loved him because he was my daddy.
 Revenge... doesn't make anyone feel better."

-And then of course, there's the entire court system which is a satirization of the Japanese court system which itself looks alien and unjust to Americans familiar with the adversarial system and with the deeply enshrined principle of "innocent until proven guilty."
+Values Dissonance: The entire court system is a satirization of the Japanese court system, which itself looks alien and unjust to Americans familiar with the adversarial system and the principle of "innocent until proven guilty".